 1. Keep Your Head Straight and Your Eyes Forward

-Avoid keeping your head titled down or up for long periods of time, since doing so can result in neck strain and hinder your breathing.
-Plus, keeping your head straight and your eyes forward will help you stay focused on your run, and prevent you from running into things, such as poles or stop signs (yes, I’ve seen it happen!).
+Instead, keep your head straight and your eyes forward.
+This will help you stay focused on your run and prevent you from running into things, such as poles and stop signs.
+I’ve actually see that happen.

 2. Relax Your Shoulders